 “For this reason the gospel was preached also to those who are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.”

-This verse is one of the most difficult verses in the Bible to interpret.
-The rules of interpretation that we should keep in mind is that we interpret unclear verses with the clear verses, and the minority of texts with the majority of texts.
-Neither is this verse clear, nor the majority of texts dealing with this subject.
+This verse is one of the most challenging verses in the Bible to interpret.
+The rules of interpretation that we should keep in mind are that we interpret unclear verses with clear verses and the minority of texts with the majority of texts.
+Unfortunately, neither is this verse clear nor the majority of texts dealing with this subject.

 For this reason

 “For” is a term of explanation.
-Peter is explaining that everyone must give account to God (v.5).
+Peter is explaining that unbelievers must give account to God (v.5).

 “This reason” means unto this end.
 For what purpose was the gospel preached?
 There is a twofold purpose found in this verse: